 - Environmental risk factors

-Not operation the anchor gear sufficient is a common reason for losing the anchor.
+Not operating the anchor gear sufficiently is a common reason for losing the anchor.
 Especially not securing the end of the line or chain while focusing on other maneuvers happens very often.

 Having a suitable and rehearsed procedure will prevent this from happening in most cases.

 The anchor chain gets rusty, and lines lose their strength with age.
 It is essential to maintain all gear on a boat and to review all equipment regularly.